If you’ve tried everything to get rid of your fungal nail infection, but it just won’t go away (and it really hurts), it might be time for surgery.

 - Drug allergies

-- Medicines you take on a regular basis, including over-the-counter pain relievers like aspirin
+- Medicines you take on a regular basis, including over-the-counter supplements and pain relievers like aspirin

 On the day of your surgery, you can shower, eat, and take your usual medicines, unless your doctor has said not to.